-The College utilizes the NetHelpdesk application to manage work order requests in union with their Help Desk.
+The College utilizes the NetHelpdesk application to manage work order requests in union with the District's TrackIT help desk system.
 The ITS department is committed to working closely with the District in this endeavor, as the NetHelpdesk application becomes crucial for ITS support tracking.
 Built in reporting quantifies department activities in validation of service level expectations.